debugme/angular-tennis/README.md

 * The endpoints used to generate the data have been intentionally exposed to make debugging and testing simple

 ## Optimization
-* The client is careful not to carelessly load extra libraries on the front-end to provide a quick loadtime
+* The client is careful not to load extra libraries on the front-end so as to provide for a quick load time
 * The server handles data rate limitations imposed by the providers of the external endpoints by employing caching middleware
 * As vendor code changes less often than application code, the two are served as separate bundles to leverage browser caching
 * The clientside assets (Javascript, CSS, images, etc) are named in a manner to facilitate cache-busting in the browser

 ## Development
-* The application can be run in development mode where both client and server code changes result in automatic recompilations
-* The application can be run in production mode where the assets are aggressively optimised to be as small and fast as possible
-* In both modes, source maps are generated to reconcile generated CSS back to the source SASS files they are derived from
+* Source maps are generated to reconcile generated CSS back to the source SASS files they are derived from

 # Install Steps
 * Install [Node 7.5.0](https://nodejs.org/en/)
-* Open a [OpenWeather](http://openweathermap.org) account and paste your API key into [options.json](source/server/options.json)
+* Open a [OpenWeather](http://openweathermap.org) account and make a note of your API key
-* Open a [Geocoding](https://developers.google.com/maps/documentation/geocoding/start) account and paste your API key into [options.json](source/server/options.json)
+* Open a [Geocoding](https://developers.google.com/maps/documentation/geocoding/start) account and make a note of your API key

 # Build Steps